dlang-community/awesome-d/README.md

   A curated list of awesome D frameworks, libraries and software.
 Inspired by [awesome-python](https://github.com/vinta/awesome-python).

   I created this list so that when I needed something in the future, it would be easy to find.
 Most of the documents and links are collected from the [D forum](http://forum.dlang.org), the [D wiki](http://wiki.dlang.org), and the [D package repository](http://code.dlang.org).
 Exploring GitHub also helps as many of the libs are hosted there.

+  If you know an interesting lib/app in D, please tell me by issue or a pull request :-).

 - [Awesome D](#awesome-d)
 	- Basic Information